Verdagon/VerdagonSite/src/draft/future-articles.md

 # The Paths Beyond the End of Memory Safety (PBEMS)

+need a better title, this one is so arcane, and annoyingly confrontational

 we all think that we've reached the end of memory safety, that its basically between GC and borrow checking. a tradeoff of simplicity and speed.

 what everyone doesnt know is that the borrow checker is one specific spot on a very large spectrum. rust is charging blindly in one direction, with its lantern, not realizing that there is more than just its 20ft of light. rust is in a massive cavern.